NeurodataWithoutBorders/nwb-overview/docs/source/faq.rst

 How do I read NWB files in different programming languages?
 -----------------------------------------------------------

-NWB files are usually just HDF5 files with a particular structure.
-If using a language that has a supported NWB API (Python, MATLAB), this API will leverage the structure to provide a more intuitive interface to the data.
-If using Python, we recommend using PyNWB, and if using MATLAB we recommend using MatNWB.
-You can also use the HDF5 readers available in Python and MATLAB, but that will likely be less convenient.
-If you are using other programming languages, such as R, C, C++, Julia, Java, or Javascript, each of these languages has an HDF5 API that can be used to read all of the data in an NWB file.
-Writing valid NWB files in languages other than PyNWB and MatNWB is possible, but tricky.
+For Python and Matlab we recommend using the :pynwb-docs:`PyNWB <>` and :matnwb-docs:`MatNWB <>` reference APIs.
+To get started see also the :ref:`reading_nwb` page.

+If you are using other programming languages (such as R, C/C++, Julia, Java, or Javascript) you can use the standard HDF5 readers that are available for these languages.
+In contrast to the NWB native API (PyNWB, MatNWB), the HDF5 readers are not aware of NWB schema details.
+This can make writing valid NWB files in other languages (without  PyNWB and MatNWB) tricky, but for read they nonetheless provide access to the full data.
+For write, applications (e.g., MIES written in Igor) often chose to implement only the parts of the NWB standard that are relevant to the particular application.

 Where should I publish my NWB files?
 ------------------------------------